SukuLab/suku_token/README.md

 Once an account has been added to the Administrators list, the administrator can add/remove accounts to/from any of the whitelists.
 They can also enable/disable transfers between whitelists.

 ## Whitelists

+> **Note:** The whitelisting restrictions have been disabled for the [deployed contract on mainnet](https://ropsten.etherscan.io/token/0xf2ce74489addc0a57392846fea18a7f8b1da19fe).

 Before tokens can be transferred to a new address, it must be validated that the source is allowed to send to that desitnation address.
 If the sending client does not check this in advance and sends an invalid transfer, the transfer functionality will fail and the transaction will revert.

 The Issuer account will have the ability to transfer tokens to any address, regardless of whether restrictions are enabled or the whitelist configuration state.
 The Issuer is not gated by any of the restriction logic.